-(i) discharge on the Access Land without lawful authority any firearm, air weapon or crossbow;
+(i) discharge on Access Land without lawful authority any firearm, air weapon, crossbow: or

 15 Damage to land

-No person on the Access Land shall without reasonable excuse or lawful authority:
+No person shall without reasonable excuse or lawful authority:

-(i) break or damage any wall or fence on or enclosing the Access Land;
+(i) break or damage any wall or fence on or enclosing Access Land;

 16 Metal detectors

-No person shall on the Access Land use any device designed or adapted for detecting or locating any metal or mineral in the ground unless they have written permission from the owner of the land and the Authority.
+No person shall use any device designed or adapted for detecting or locating any metal or mineral in the ground on Access Land unless they are authorised to do so in writing by the Authority.

 17 Commercial activities

-No person shall take off from or land upon the Access Land in an aircraft, helicopter, hang-glider, paraglider hot-air balloon or any other craft designed for manned flight (except in an emergency) unless he is authorised to do so by the owner of the land and the Authority.
+No person shall take off from or land on Access Land in an aircraft, helicopter, hang-glider, paraglider, hot-air balloon or any other craft designed for manned flight (except in an emergency) unless they are authorised to do so in writing by the owner of the land.

-(i) No person shall fly a kite from or over the Access Land in such a manner as to give reasonable cause for annoyance to any other person or in such a manner as is likely to startle or disturb stock or wildlife on the land.
+(i) No person shall fly a kite from or over the Access Land in such a manner as to give reasonable cause for annoyance to any other person or in such a manner that may or does startle or disturb stock or wildlife.

-No person shall hold any rave, show, concert, exhibition or other entertainment on the Access Land unless authorised in writing by the owner of the land and the Authority.
+No person shall hold any unlicensed music event, show, concert, exhibition or other entertainment on the Access Land unless they are authorised to do so in writing by the owner of the land.

-No person shall play or operate or knowingly cause or permit to be played or operated any musical instrument, radio, television set, record, CD, DVD, cassette player, amplifier or smart speaker using an internet or mobile phone connection, or similar appliance in such a manner as to give reasonable cause for annoyance to another person on the Access Land.
+No person shall play or operate or knowingly cause or permit to be played or operated, any instrument or device, whether mechanical, electrical, or any other method of operation, which emits noise in such a manner as to give reasonable cause for annoyance to another person on the Access Land.

 No person shall on the Access Land: